The Ultimate Guide to Dental Treatments in Hemel Hempstead

 With Bone Grafting

 If your jaw lacks sufficient bone, bone grafting for dental implants is often recommended and can add several months to the total timeline before implant placement.
+If you’re considering a bone graft and dental implant on the same day, this is usually not recommended, as the implant needs stable bone to integrate successfully.

 How Do Dental Implants Work?

 After placing a titanium post into the jawbone, your body slowly fuses bone to the implant in a process called osseointegration.
-This creates a secure foundation for a crown or bridge that is placed later – or even on the same day in certain cases.
+This creates a secure foundation for a crown or bridge that is placed later, or even on the same day in certain cases.

 How Much Are Dental Implants?